TortoisesSAO/CodesDevice/README.md

 ```
 #### System Configuration

-Also, the are other defines that allows you to select diferent parameters related to the general :
+Also, there are other defines that allow you to select different parameters related to the general functionalities of the device:

     * UART Printing: RTOS_PRINTU controls whether UART print functions are enabled.